sacagroup/sacagroup.github.io/README.md

 Then you can navigate your browser to 127.0.0.1:4000 to see the site.

+### Adding Master's Students

+In this part of the tutorial, I'm adding a master's students field and moving Vamsee over to it.

+I first created the yaml file for master's students and named it _masterstudents.yml_ in the /\_data directory.
+Next I simply moved over the data for him to that file.
+He still won't show up at this point, that is because I hadn't added master's students to the page.

+To add master's students to the page, I modified \_pages/team.md to have another field, by copying and pasting the field for Ph.D. students, then changing which data file it grabs data from, by changing _phdstudents.yml_ to _masterstudents.yml_.

+I am not sure if we want to list past education experience for users, so a large bulk of each one of those blocks (for director, phd, masters, and undergrad) in the file is legacy from testing.
+I'll safely remove these soon more than likely to make the code simpler.

 ### Adding a Ph.D. student

 To add Vamsee to the Ph.D. student list, I first add his image to /images/teampic/.
 You can see that I've added vamsee.jpg in this commit.
 Next I add the content for his bio to phdstudents.yml which is a yaml file that holds the data for each student.